DeweyReed/Theme/README.md

 <img src="images/image.gif" alt="image" title="image" width="300" align="right" />

-`Theme` is an experimental dynamic theme engine for Android by retinting views after their creation.
+`Theme` is an experimental theme engine for Android by retinting views after their creation.

 This library is inspired by [aesthetic](https://github.com/afollestad/aesthetic) and [Cyanea](https://github.com/jaredrummler/Cyanea).